guillaumewuip/Deezer-Server/README.md

 =============

 Want to play tracks with Deezer in the open-space but everyone want to control the music ?
-This is a NodeJs server to play and control Deezer with multiple remotes.
+This is a NodeJS server to play and control Deezer with multiple remotes.

 Installation
 ============